Mike Kasberg

 If you want, you can run sudo sgdisk --print /dev/sdx to examine the partition table before moving on.
 You’ll see multiple partitions created by the Windows installer, and should see some empty space where we’re about to install Ubuntu.
 (If your disk isn’t /dev/sdx, see here.)

-1. Again, Boot the Ubuntu USB stick and Try without installing.
+1. Again, boot the Ubuntu USB stick and Try without installing (or just close the installer window).

 2. Open a terminal.
 It’s a good idea to make it fullscreen.
 We’ll use root here (sudo su below) and use the same terminal for the rest of our commands.
 (Anywhere you see the # prompt, you should be at a root terminal.)